Criminal Defense Law

 Penalties for Child Abandonment

-Penalties for child abandonment vary from state to state and depend on whether the state considers the offense a felony or a misdemeanor.
+Penalties for the abandonment of a child vary from state to state and depend on whether the state considers the offense a felony or a misdemeanor.

 In California, child abandonment or neglect is in some cases considered a misdemeanor, and convictions result in up to a year of jail time, a $2,000 fine, or both.
 More serious cases constitute felonies, and convictions could bring up to as many as six years in prison.